Job prospects Accountant in Northwest Territories

 - There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Financial auditors and accountants in the Northwest Territories region:
+Here are some key facts about Financial auditors and accountants in Northwest Territories:

 - Approximately 150 people worked in this occupation in May 2016.